Earth Notes: On Smart Heating For Small Buildings in the UK (2012)Updated 2020-09-20 08:03 GMT.

 What you can't measure you can't manage.
 Thus an important element of any smart heating system puts the human back in the loop with feedback.
 From In Home Devices (IHDs) for smart meters and home energy management systems showing 'how much am I using now', to also 'how much compared to this time yesterday and last week' and 'did doing things this way save money/carbon?'

 It would be good to find a away to help people tune their heating performance against HDD (Heating Degree Days) in-home and without feeling like an engineering test.
 Such sites as iMeasure already provide the tools.

 Storage of heating energy in the home, from concrete thermally massive interiors to the DHW hot water tank to possible battery packs upstream of a heat-pump, can all potentially load-shape demands on the grid, make better use of local and remote intermittent sources, reduce end-user cost and increase comfort.

-Occupancy sensors might alo help selectively warm rooms where staff are working late, rather than chasing them out of the main building as we are now by turning heating off just before the end of the school day.
-Software zoning could also help with responding to after-school bookings efficiently, as could some more automatic anticipation then the half-hour extra-early start we have programmed in for Mondays!
-We have provided small thermometers to each room with a suggested 18°C target, plus suggested keeping TRVs on low settings all the time to avoid overheating (see community centre issue): too early to tell results yet, though HDD-normalised monitoring with sMeasure last year spotted a boiler control panel going on the blink before the building manager did...
+Occupancy sensors might also help selectively warm rooms where staff are working late.
+Better than chasing them out of the main building as we are now by turning heating off just before the end of the school day!
+Software zoning could also help with responding to after-school bookings efficiently.
+As could some more automatic anticipation then the half-hour extra-early start we have programmed in for Monday mornings!
+We have provided small thermometers to each room with a suggested 18°C target.
+We have also suggested keeping TRVs on low settings all the time to avoid overheating (see community centre issue).
+Too early to tell results yet, though HDD-normalised monitoring with sMeasure last year spotted a boiler control panel going on the blink before the building manager did...